mist64/ccgmsterm/README.md

 ## Changes since CCGMS Future 0.1

+* added support for a software 80 column screen mode
+	* F8 now cycles between: 40/80 columns and PETSCII/ASCII
+	* All menus, transfers etc. temporarily switch back to 40 col screen.
+The 80 column contents will be preserved when temporarily switching.
+	* In 80 color ASCII mode, the characters \^_`{|}~ are available, matching the ASCII spec completely (unlike 40 column ASCII mode).
 * rewrote RS232 driver model – this may cause regressions; needs testing, especially Multi-PUNTER
 * cleaned up memory layout
 * changed "Graphics", "C/G", "Anscii" wording to (imho) clearer "PETSCII" and "ASCII"